 This plan helps your body get out of the cycle of craving high-carbohydrate foods (sugar, bread, pasta, baked goods, etc.) It’s designed to reduce your intake of sugar and carbohydrates and to increase healthy foods that help minimize carbohydrate cravings – primarily vegetables, lean protein and healthy fats.

 (Also be sure to check out How to Lose 10 Pounds this Month, Part 2 – Success Strategies.)

-Here are the steps you’ll take to follow the plan:
+Here are the 7 steps you’ll take to follow this weight loss plan:

-- Week 1 – Eat zero or one serving (1/2 cup) per day of complex carbohydrates.
+• Eat very little or none of these in Week 1 – eat no or one serving (1/2 cup) per day of complex carbohydrates.
 Don’t eat any other foods that are primarily carbohydrates (bread, pasta, cereal, sweets, etc.)

-- Weeks 2-4 – Eat one or two servings per day of complex carbohydrates per day; one can be a serving of fruit.
+• Eat a little of these in Weeks 2-4 – eat one or two servings per day of complex carbohydrates per day; one can be a serving of fruit.
 Don’t eat any other foods that are primarily carbohydrates.